IzumiCypherX/kanji-uploader/README.md

 ## Overview

 This Telegram bot allows you to schedule and automate uploads from an external API to a Telegram channel.
 It's a convenient tool for managing content delivery to your Telegram audience without manual intervention.
+You can mould the code using your own API and responses to create any kind of scheduled uploader you want!

 ## Features